 It’s not just about films at the ATFF, you also get to meet the adventurers, authors and film-makers who are out there, livin’ the dream – whatever that dream may be.
 Meet this year’s speakers, hear their tales and prepare yourself for a range of reactions from No waaaaay! to Hey, I could do that!

-Here’s the list of incredible people that came to the 2016 festival in August.
-Speakers for 2017 will be announced nearer the time.
+Here’s the list of incredible people coming to the 2017 festival.